 - the registration decision.

 Our legal representatives will then prepare the case for the registration appeal.
-Once they’re ready for the appeal to be listed, they will contact both you and the adjudications team.
+At the same time, our hearings team will contact you to arrange a hearing or meeting.

 Scheduling your hearing or meeting

-The adjudications team will then appoint adjudicators to sit on the appeals panel.
+The hearings team will then appoint adjudicators to sit on the appeals panel.

-If you have asked to have a hearing, the adjudications team will work with you, and our legal representatives, to find a suitable date for the hearing.
+If you have asked to have a hearing, the hearings team will work with you, and our advocate, to find a suitable date for the hearing.
 We will confirm the date of your appeal in a ‘notice of hearing’ which will be sent as a letter or an email.